-Our Southeastern operations, which represented approximately 33% of our pro forma retail volumes for the fiscal year ended September 30, 2000, are concentrated in higher-than-average population growth areas, where natural gas distribution is not cost effective.
+A majority of our operations are concentrated in higher-than-average population growth areas, where natural gas distribution is not cost effective.
 These markets have experienced strong economic growth which has spurred the development of sizable, low density and relatively affluent residential communities which are significant consumers of propane.
 We intend to pursue acquisitions in similar high growth markets.